 \section{Introduction}

-Gamma-ray bursts (GRBs) are the brightest events in the universe after Big Bang.
-The general picture of GRBs can be divided into four stages (Kumar \& Zhang 2015): 1) compact binary merging or massive star collapsing forms a compact star-accretion disk system (so-called ¡°central engine¡±); 2) intermittent ultra-relativistic jets are emitted from the central engine; 3) energy dissipation in these relativistic jets generates gamma-ray radiation; 4) the interaction between the jets and the surrounding medium results in multi-band afterglows.
-The central compact star may be a black hole (BH) (e.g. Eichler et al. 1989; Narayan, Paczynski, \& Piran 1992; Woosley 1993) or a neutron star (NS) (e.g. Usov 1992; Dai \& Lu 1998a,b; Zhang \& M¨¦sz¨¢ros 2001).
-The neutrino annihilation process (Popham, Woosley, \& Fryer 1999) and the Blandford-Znajek (BZ) process (Blandford \& Znajek 1977) are the two leading models to explain the generation of relativistic jets.
+Gamma-ray bursts (GRBs) are the brightest events in the universe after the Big Bang.
+In general, GRBs can be divided into four stages (Kumar \& Zhang 2015): (i) a compact binary merger or massive star collapse forms a compact star¨Caccretion disc system (so-called central engine); (ii) intermittent ultrarelativistic jets are launched from the central engine; (iii) energy dissipation in these relativistic jets generates gamma-ray emission; (iv) the interaction between the jets and the surrounding medium results in multiband afterglows.
+The central compact star can be a black hole (BH; e.g., Eichler et al. 1989; Narayan, Paczynski, \& Piran 1992; Woosley 1993) or a neutron star (NS; e.g., Usov 1992; Dai \& Lu 1998a,b; Zhang \& M¨¦sz¨¢ros 2001).
+The neutrino annihilation process (Popham, Woosley, \& Fryer 1999) and the Blandford-Znajek (BZ) process (Blandford \& Znajek 1977) are the two leading models used to explain the generation of these relativistic jets.

-As one of the leading models, the neutrino annihilation process is widely studied from theoretical side (e.g. Popham, Woosley, \& Fryer 1999; Gu, Liu, \& Lu 2006; Lei et al. 2009) and simulative side (e.g. Harikae, Kotake, \& Takiwaki 2010; Zalamea \& Beloborodov (2011); Just et al. 2016; see Liu, Gu, \& Zhang 2017 for review).
-According to the the published results, the values of neutrino annihilation efficiency (NAE) under the BH-disk system are mutually corroborated (see section 4).
-However, the NAE of the neutron star-accretion disk (NS-disk) system is still uncertain due to the complicated microphysics processes and effects of strong magnetic field (Xie, Huang, \& Lei 2007; Xie et al. 2009; Lei et al. 2009; Zhang \& Dai 2009, 2010).
-And until now, no constraint on the NAE from GRB observations has been done due to the unknown launch mechanism of relativistic jets .
+One of these leading models, the neutrino annihilation process, has been widely studied theoretically (e.g., Popham, Woosley, \& Fryer 1999; Gu, Liu, \& Lu 2006; Lei et al. 2009) and using simulations (e.g., Harikae, Kotake, \& Takiwaki 2010; Zalamea \& Beloborodov (2011); Just et al. 2016; see Liu, Gu, \& Zhang 2017 for review).
+According to the the published results, the values of neutrino annihilation efficiency (NAE) under the BH-disk system are mutually corroborated (see Section 4).
+However, there is still uncertainty regarding NAE of NS-accretion disc (NS-disc) system because of the complicated the microphysics processes and the effects of strong magnetic fields (Xie, Huang, \& Lei 2007; Xie et al. 2009; Lei et al. 2009; Zhang \& Dai 2009, 2010).
+Until now, there have been no constraints on the NAE from GRB observations as a result of the unknown launch mechanism of relativistic jets..